10 Things to do in Nashville this Summer

 - Ride the Row — Take a tour of Music Row and visit historic RCA Studio B, the famous recording studio where Elvis recorded over 200 songs.
 Roy Orbison, Dolly Parton, Chet Atkins, Eddy Arnold and many more recorded classic hits here.
 Not surprisingly, the heartbeat of Music City is driven by music—from country to classical.
 Tours of RCA Studio B depart daily from the Country Music Hall of Fame and Museum.

 - Visit the Home Of the Greek Gods — In Nashville’s Centennial Park, you’ll find the world’s only full-scale reproduction of the ancient Parthenon in Athens, Greece.
 The Parthenon houses an art gallery and museum as well as Alan LeQuire’s Athena Parthenos.
 Standing at almost 42 feet in height, Athena is the tallest indoor sculpture in the Western world.

 - Take a Timeless Journey — The Ryman Auditorium, also called the “Mother Church of Country Music,” has had artists as diverse as Jon Bon Jovi and Patsy Cline perform on its legendary stage since 1892.
 You can take a backstage tour and record your own song in the Ryman recording studio.
 The stars of the Grand Ole Opry perform every Tuesday, Friday and Saturday night (at the Ryman Auditorium November-January; at the Grand Ole Opry House February-October) with guest appearances by the biggest names in music.
-With 87 years under its belt, it’s the world’s longest-running radio broadcast and shows no signs of slowing down.
+With 90 years under its belt, it’s the world’s longest-running radio broadcast and shows no signs of slowing down.

-- Visit Honky Tonk Highway — Tootsie’s Orchid Lounge, Legends Corner, Second Fiddle, The Stage, Bluegrass Inn and Robert’s Western World are all experts at serving up cool longnecks and hot country music.
+- Visit Honky Tonk Highway — Tootsie’s Orchid Lounge, Legends Corner, Second Fiddle, The Stage, Layla's Bluegrass Inn and Robert’s Western World are all experts at serving up cool longnecks and hot country music.
 You never know who you’ll see in these Lower Broadway clubs in the shadow of the Ryman.
-Willie Nelson, Kris Kristofferson, Gretchen Wilson, Dierks Bentley and other stars began their careers on Lower Broad.
+Willie Nelson, Kris Kristofferson, Gretchen Wilson, Dierks Bentley and other stars began their careers on Lower Broadway.